An Official Statistics in Development publication for Scotland.

-Scotland’s onshore GDP grew by 0.1% in September, according to statistics announced today by the Chief Statistician.
-This follows 0.2% growth in August (revised up from 0.1%).
+Scotland’s onshore GDP contracted by 0.1% in November, according to statistics announced by the Chief Statistician.
+This follows a contraction of 0.6% in October 2023 (revised from ‑0.5%).

-In the three months to September, GDP is estimated to have grown by 0.4% compared to the previous three month period.
-This reflects a growth in the economy during the third quarter of 2023, after the 0.3% contraction in Quarter 2 2023 (April to June) reported in the Quarterly National Accounts, released 1 November 2023.
+In the three months to November, GDP is estimated to have contracted by 0.2% compared to the previous three month period.
+This indicates a slowing of growth in the quarter so far, relative to the unrevised increase of 0.4% in 2023 Quarter 3 (July to September) reported in the Quarterly National Accounts also released today.

 There is a problem